 Bonifacio supposedly wanted to start the Revolution and at the same time prevent the moderates in the KKK from stopping his plans.
 To that end, he instructed Patiño to disclose the KKK to the authorities.

-7. Ninoy Aquino was a CIA agent.
+7. Ninoy Aquino was a CIA agent

-Aside from being labelled a Communist, the late Senator Benigno S. Aquino Jr. also faced accusations that he was a lackey for the CIA.
+Aside from being labeled a Communist, the late Senator Benigno S. Aquino Jr. also faced accusations that he was a lackey for the CIA.
 The allegation stemmed from the fact that he was a trusted aide of former President Ramon Magsaysay who himself had CIA consultants working for him.

 Reportedly, after his key role in the capture of Huk leader Luis Taruc, Ninoy was sent by Magsaysay to the States to observe some CIA training programs.
 He was even heard to have boasted about going on a secret CIA mission to overthrow Indonesian dictator Sukarno.